aprs434/aprs434.github.io/README.md

 Hence, **APRS&nbsp;434** geolocation beacons will transmit **a total of only 19 LoRa bytes** at a time, tremendously increasing the chances of a flawless reception by an i-gate.
 Other firmware tends to consume three times as many LoRa bytes.

+Upon succesful demonstration of its merits, above LoRa frame compression procedure will be formally proposed as an extension to the APRS standard.

 ## Frequency = 434.000 MHz
 Above mentioned LoRa data link compression techniques render our firmware incompatible with other firmware proposed for LoRa APRS i‑gates.